flatypes/flat-py/README.md

     ...
 ```

-This post-condition states that the output value (bound to the last lambda parameter `ret`) equals to
+This post-condition states that the output value (bound to the last lambda parameter `ret`) equals the hostname extracted by `..host`:
-the hostname extracted by `..host`: it refers to the (unique) node labeled with nonterminal symbol `host`,
+it refers to the (unique) node labeled with nonterminal symbol `host`,
 which refers to the hostname part, in the derivation tree of `url`.

 For the full example, see `examples/demo/hostname.py`.